 Unlike the read chunks described in the RFC 5666 excerpt above, the content of a Position Zero read chunk is typically marshaled and copied on both ends of the transport, negating the benefit of RDMA data transfer.
-The Position Zero read chunk is notably not for the purpose of conveying performance critical Upper Layer operations.
+In particular, the Position Zero read chunk is not for conveying performance critical Upper Layer operations.

-Thus the requirements for what may or may not appear in a Position Zero read chunk are indeed specified by RFC 5666, in contradiction to the second paragraph quoted above.
-Upper Layer Binding specifications may have something to say about what may appear in a Position Zero read chunk, but the basic definition of Position Zero should be made clear in RFC 5666bis as distinct from a read chunk whose Position field is non-zero.
+Thus the requirements for what may or may not appear in the Position Zero read chunk are indeed specified by RFC 5666, in contradiction to the second paragraph quoted above.
+Upper Layer Binding specifications may have something to say about what may appear in the Position Zero read chunk, but the basic definition of Position Zero should be made clear in RFC 5666bis as distinct from a read chunk whose Position field is non-zero.